-The virus is spread by direct contact with the nose and throat discharges or stool (feces) of infected people.
+Hand, foot and mouth disease is spread by nose and throat discharges or the stool of infected people.

 Wash hands thoroughly, especially after changing diapers.